adhering/midl-website/pages/index.md

 We will soon issue a call for the organization of MIDL in 2022.
 Prospective organizers will be invited to present their bid during MIDL 2020 in Montréal.

-MIDL is organized by the MIDL Foundation, a non-profit legal entity in The Netherlands, listed in the commercial register under number 75867699.
+MIDL is organized by the [MIDL Foundation]90/foundation.html).